Yokosuka MXY-7 Ohka: Operational history

 The U.S. military quickly realized the danger and concentrated on extending their "defensive rings" outward to intercept the G4M/Ohka combination aircraft before the suicide mission could be launched.
-On 12 April 1945 nine G4Ms attacked the U.S. fleet off Okinawa.
-The destroyer was hit, broke in two, and sank. destroyed an Ohka with AA fire 45 m (50 yd) from the ship, but the resulting explosion was still powerful enough to cause extensive damage, forcing Jeffers to withdraw.
-The destroyer was attacked by two Ohkas.
-One struck above the waterline just behind the ship's bow, its charge passing completely through the hull and splashing into the sea, where it detonated underwater, causing little damage to the ship.
-The other Ohka narrowly missed, its pilot probably killed by anti-aircraft fire, and crashed into the sea, knocking off the Stanlys ensign in the process.
+On 12 April 1945, nine G4Ms attacked the U.S. fleet off Okinawa; the destroyer was hit during this attack, causing it to break in two and sink. destroyed an Ohka with AA fire 45 m (50 yd) from the ship, but the resulting explosion was still powerful enough to cause extensive damage, forcing Jeffers to withdraw.
+The destroyer was attacked by two Ohkas; one struck above the waterline just behind the ship's bow, its charge passing completely through the hull and splashing into the sea, where it detonated underwater, causing little damage to the ship, while the other Ohka narrowly missed, its pilot probably killed by anti-aircraft fire, and crashed into the sea, knocking off the Stanlys ensign in the process.
 One Betty returned.
-On 14 April 1945 seven G4Ms attacked the U.S. fleet off Okinawa.
+On 14 April 1945, seven G4Ms attacked the U.S. fleet off Okinawa.
 None returned.
 None of the Ohkas appeared to have been launched.
 Two days later, six G4Ms attacked the U.S. fleet off Okinawa.
 Two returned, but no Ohkas had hit their targets.
 Later, on 28 April 1945, four G4Ms attacked the U.S. fleet off Okinawa at night.
 One returned.
 No hits were recorded.